scelarek/CovidCast/readme.md

 ## 🌟 Introduction

 Welcome to the GitHub repository for my project on COVID-19 Prediction using advanced machine learning techniques and ODE modeling.
-This project, undertaken in August 2023, aims to predict the spread and impact of COVID-19 using SARIMAX, Facebook Profit Model, and RNN with features derived from cutting-edge epidemiological models of pandemics.
+This project, undertaken in August 2023, aims to predict the spread and impact of COVID-19 using SARIMAX, Facebook Prophet Model, and RNN with features derived from cutting-edge epidemiological models of pandemics.

 ---